pulp/pulp/docs/sphinx/user-guide/nodes.rst

     The designation of a registered consumer as a child node.

   enabled repository
-    A Pulp repository that has been *enabled* for :term:`binding` by a child node.
+    A Pulp repository that has been *enabled* for :term:`binding` by child nodes.

 Node Topologies
 ^^^^^^^^^^^^^^^

-Pulp nodes may be related to form tree structures.
-Intermediate nodes may be designated as both a parent and child node.
+Pulp nodes may be associated to form tree structures.
+Intermediate nodes may be designated as both a parent and a child node.

 .. image:: images/node-topology.png